sad woman sitting on couch - how to overcome emotional painPin

 I read so many self-help books and watched motivational and inspirational videos when I was on my healing journey.
 I absorbed everything I could get my hands on.
 And it all worked!

 So before you discount these books, please at least give them some consideration.
-Most books can be found in audio version if you prefer to ‘read’ that way.
+Most books can be found in audio versions if you prefer to ‘read’ that way.

 Another great way and one of my favourite ways to deal with some of my overwhelming emotions when they hit me is to go volunteer.
 I swear to God, this wonderful act of kindness will catapult you into a new dimension of love and beautiful emotions that you probably haven’t felt in a long time.